Best Chickpea Cannellini Bean And Wheatberry Soup Recipes

 Nutrition Facts : Calories 248.2, Fat 2.4, SaturatedFat 0.3, Sodium 99.6, Carbohydrate 43, Fiber 15.1, Sugar 4.6, Protein 15.3

-CHICKPEA AND WHITE BEAN SOUP
+CHICKPEA AND WHITE-BEAN SOUP

-Chickpea and White Bean Soup image
+Chickpea and White-Bean Soup image

 Number Of Ingredients 17

-2 cups dried garbanzo beans
+2 cups dried chickpeas

-1 cup dried cannellini beans
+1 cup dried cannellini (white kidney) beans

-3 tablespoons extra virgin olive oil
+3 tablespoons extra-virgin olive oil

-1 cup chopped onion
+1 cup chopped onions

-1 idaho potato, peeled and diced in 1/2 inch pieces (about 1 cup)
+1 Idaho potato, peeled and diced (1/2-inch) (about 1 cup)

 2 medium carrots, peeled and coarsely shredded (about 1 cup)